-If you have a warrant for your arrest pending in Polk County, FL, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+If you have an open warrant for your arrest pending in Polk County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
 We represent clients in the courtrooms throughout Polk County, including at the main courthouse in Bartow and at the secondary courthouse in Winter Haven.

-If you arrest warrant is a capias issued after a failure to appear in court, your attorney may be able to file a motion to quash or set aside the capias so that you do not need to go back into custody.
-Being arrested on a warrant means that you will be booked into the jail and a mugshot will be taken.
+If your arrest warrant is a capias issued after a failure to appear in court, your attorney may be able to file a motion to quash or set aside the capias so that you do not need to go back into custody.
+Otherwise, the arrest means that you will be booked into the jail and a mugshot will be taken.

 Don’t make a statement about the facts of your case until after you have retained an attorney.
 Our criminal defense lawyers can represent you on the outstanding warrant and at the first appearance hearing in court.

-During that advisory hearing for the first appearance, we can explain to the court all of the reason that you should be released on your own recognizance (ROR) or with the most reasonable pre-trial release conditions possible.
+During that advisory hearing for the first appearance in court, we can explain to the court all of the reason that you should be released on your own recognizance (ROR) or with the most reasonable pre-trial release conditions possible.